smeredith116001/Sebastian-and-Gabe-Topic-2-Capstone/design-project2.md

 Research integration with other tools e.g. Juju and Ansible

 ### Week 3 and 4
-Joint task with Sebastian to create a physical or virtual environment to deploy systems
+Joint task with Sebastian to deploy a physical or virtual environment and document the process